namtranase/awesome_machine_learning/README.md

 The idea and suggest code are come from blog: https://machinelearningcoban.com/

-Thankfully for the author: @Vu Huu Tiep.
-He is my star!
+Thankfully for the author of the book "Machine Learning co ban": @Vu Huu Tiep.

 Each dir is a one specific machine learning topic or algorithm.